open-quantum-safe/oqs-demos/openssh/README.md

         docker network create oqs-openssh-net

-3. Then connect the containers to this network with
+3. Then connect the container with the server running to this network with

         docker network connect oqs-openssh-net oqs-openssh-server

-    and

-        docker network connect oqs-openssh-net oqs-openssh-client

 4. Now connect from the client to the server with